 What about the Windows Command Prompt?

 All Windows versions have a command prompt.
 That's a command line interpreter; a DOS-like environment where you have to type in commands to do stuff.
-Find it in Windows 7: press the start button and type "command".
-Find it in Windows 8: press the windows key (on your keyboard) and S and type "command".
-Start the command prompt in both Windows 7 and 8 by clicking the command prompt result.
-You can use this command prompt to run DOS games or programs, but only when using a 32 bit version of Windows 8 or 7, Vista or XP.
+Press the windows key (on your keyboard) and S and type "command".
+Start the command prompt by clicking the command prompt result.
+You can use this command prompt to run DOS games or programs, but only when using a 32 bit version of Windows.
 Your DOS game most likely will start, but you might encounter sound problems.
 Tweaking the screen resolution of the command prompt window also is difficult, if not impossible.
 To avoid these problems, use a DOS emulator like DOSBox.

 DOSBox is great.
 But sometimes it gets better when there's a source port available for a particular game.
 A source port is a software project based on the source code of a computer game's engine that allows the game to be played on operating systems or computing platforms for which the game was not originally created.
 Thus compatibility problems show up when you try to run them on a newer or different platform.
 Examples are 3D games made for DOS, like Doom, Heretic and Hexen.
 We searched for the best source port out there and found them for the following games: Descent I, Descent II, Doom, Heretic and Hexen, Duke Nukem 3D, Dune II, Hexen II, Quake, Quake 2, Redneck Rampage, Strife, Wolfenstein 3D.

-Install DOS (FreeDOS) on Windows 7, 8, Vista or XP with VirtualBox
+Install DOS (FreeDOS) on Windows 11 or Windows 10 with VirtualBox

 When DOSBox doesn't do the job and you can't find any software update or source port for your application, your last option is to set up a DOS-only system.
 There are several ways to do this, but we recommend to use FreeDOS for all of them.
 This is a free, open source, DOS-compatible operating system.
 You can download the CD image here.
 Some suggestions to install FreeDOS: